Demilade01/threecraft/README.md

 ## 🏗️ Honeycomb Protocol Integration

 ThreeCraft now features **complete blockchain integration** using Honeycomb Protocol for on-chain progression, missions, character management, and resource trading!

+### 🎬 Video Walkthrough

+**[Watch the complete demo](https://streamable.com/erzhin)** - See all Honeycomb Protocol features in action:
+- Real wallet connection and devnet integration
+- Building missions with on-chain progress tracking
+- XP and trait progression system
+- Resource collection and trading
+- Character evolution and NFT capabilities

 ### 🎮 How to Play with Blockchain Features: